 The 19-in.
 Worx cordless lawn mower and the Greenworks are the only mowers with a side discharge chute.
 You can order a side discharge accessory for the Neuton.
 The other mowers discharge out the back when you’re not bagging or mulching.

 Ryobi RY40100 16 in. cordless lawn mower

+Weight: 40 lbs.
+Height range: 3/4 to 2-3/4 in.
 Battery: 40V, 2.4 Ah lithium ion (2)

-Ryobi offers a great combination of features at a reasonable price with this mower.
+Ryobi offers a great combination of features at a reasonable price with this battery powered mower.
 It’s perfect for a small to medium-size lawn, and especially attractive if you plan to buy other tools that can use the 40-volt lithium ion battery.
 We liked the easy-to-fold handle and the fact that two batteries are included.
-We gave this mower our Editors’ Choice award for “best compact mower” because in addition to the other features, it’s also small and light enough to easily fit on a shelf.
+We gave this cordless electric mower our Editors’ Choice award for “best compact mower” because in addition to the other features, it’s also small and light enough to easily fit on a shelf.

 If storage space is at a premium for you, you’ll love the smaller cordless mowers.
 Some of these mowers fold up so small they can even fit on a shelf.
 The 14-in.
 Worx and the Ryobi are the most compact models.
 And both have quick-release clamps at both hinge points on their handles so they fold up quickly and easily.
 The Ryobi, Greenworks and Stihl mowers all have handholds on top of the mower deck for easy lifting.

 Black & Decker SPCM 1936 19-in. self-propelled cordless lawn mower

 Weight: 90 lbs.
 Height range: 1-1/2 to 3-1/2 in.
 Battery: 36V, 12 Ah lead acid